 Note: Top up only with distilled water, never tap water or acid and do not overfill.
 If the electrolyte in one cell is lower than the others or darker than the others, this is a good indication that the battery is on the way out.

-The battery should also be load tested When your telehandler is not being used, the best way to ensure the battery is maintained in its optimum condition is to use a battery maintainer/ charger.
-These devises are typically 240V or solarpowered and maintain the batteries’ charge at the optimum level, thereby, extending the life of all the components of the electrical system.
+The battery should also be load tested when your telehandler is not being used, the best way to ensure the battery is maintained in its optimum condition is to use a battery maintainer/ charger.
+These devices are typically 240V or solar powered and maintain the batteries’ charge at the optimum level, thereby, extending the life of all the components of the electrical system.

-For a professional winter check of your electrical system, call us today on 133 293.
+For a professional check of your electrical system, call us today on 133 293.